 8. May Reduce The Risk Of Certain Cancers

 Pecan kernel extracts are said to possess anti-proliferative, antioxidant, and cell-protective properties.
-The ellagic acid in pecans has anti-carcinogenic effects that can inhibit the DNA binding to certain carcinogens.
+The ellagic acid in pecans has anti-carcinogenic effects that can inhibit rapid proliferation of cancer cells.
 Also, the dietary fiber in pecans may help reduce the risk of colon cancer, and the oleic acid can help reduce the risk of breast cancer.

 9. May Improve Skin Health

 Pecans contain numerous antioxidants, including vitamins A and E, which fight free radicals that otherwise cause premature skin aging.
+Vitamin A is also great for healing the skin and reducing breakouts.
 The fiber in pecans is thought to flush out the body’s toxins and promote skin health.